eshwes01/travel/README.md

   ### F3 "Itinerary Detail and Booking"
   Link can be seen on package detail page so that user can browse the itinerary details for each package and can request the booking.
 However, in order to request the booking for desired package and adding the comments on the destination info page they will need to be registered.

-  Itinerary deatils link can be seen when user click "Our package" in landing page as below
+  Itinerary deatils link will be redirect when user click "Our package" call out button on landing page
   ![Itinerary Detail ](destinations/documentation/testing/Itinerary_detail_UI_desktop.png)

   ### F4 Notification Messages ->